scality/metalk8s/docs/installation/expansion.rst

    .. image:: img/ui/click-create-node.png

 #.
 Fill the form with relevant information (make sure the
-   :ref:`SSH provisioning <quickstart-bootstrap-ssh>` for the Bootstrap node is done first):
+   :ref:`SSH provisioning <Bootstrap SSH Provisioning>` for the Bootstrap node is done first):

    - **Name**: the hostname of the new Node
    - **MetalK8s Version**: use "|release|"